bitprim/bitprim-server/README.md

 ### Windows

-Visual Studio solutions are maintained for all libbitcoin libraries and dependencies.
+Visual Studio solutions are maintained for all bitprim libraries and dependencies.
 The supported execution environment is `Windows XP Service Pack 2` and newer.

 #### Upgrade Compiler